DiskWarrior Review – Is It Still Worth Your Money?

 No. 10 Among all macOS solutions

 DiskWarrior can be recommended to users of older Macs or those who need to repair an HFS or HFS+ drive.
-Hopefully, the lack of support for popular file systems and Apple Silicon Macs will be addressed soon with an update.
+That’s because the APFS file system still isn’t fully supported, and nobody knows if it will ever be.

 More Data Recovery Software You Should Also Consider